Tarunpreetsingh16/system-design/url-shortener/README.md

 ### Key Generation Strategy
-We will go ahead with UUID
+We will go ahead with UUID.
 Steps -
 - Generate UUID
 - Check in used and unused keys if that keys exist